renuo/raspberry-pi-setup/README.md

 Unplug it from the TV and plug it in via HDMI 1 to another monitor.
 You can also plug in a keyboard and optional a mouse.
 When the Pi is started, you can exit the full screen with right click and click “exit full screen”.
 After that, you can start the terminal.

 ### Change your URL
+You can change your URL and the scaling factor
 ```@chromium-browser --kiosk <YOUR-URL> -force-device-scale-factor=2```